At a glance

 Did you know?

-Before beef is served on your plate, about 18 months pass between the birth of a feeder calf and the time it arrives at the slaughterhouse.
-During those 18 months, generally two, sometimes even three types of producers (cow-calf, occasionally backgrounding operations, and feeders) will be involved in the production process.
-These producers perform the various feeding and growing operations and ensure the cattle are raised in good conditions.
+Before beef is served on your plate, about 18 months pass between the birth of a feeder calf and the time it arrives at the abattoir.
+During those 18 months, generally two, and sometimes even three, types of producers (cow-calf, occasionally backgrounding operations, and finishers) will be involved in the production process, ensuring the animals grow properly and are raised in proper conditions.

-• Quebec has about 3,100 cattle farms spread throughout Quebec (cow-calf operations).
+• Quebec has about 3,000 farms (cow-calf operations) scattered throughout its regions.

-• A typical specialized farm has 116 cows and produces 94 feeder calves per year.
+• A typical specialized farm has 112 cows and markets 94 calves per year.

-• 109,349 feeder calves are produced annually in Quebec, for a farmgate value about $200 million.
+• Nearly 93,000 feeder calves are produced annually in Quebec, for a farmgate value of about $204 million in 2024.

 Fed Cattle